 “I forgot the importance of a growth pattern.”

 Sometimes you like a plant so much, you want it in your landscape whether it’s appropriate or not!
-Nash remembers being so taken with the beautiful red foliage and excellent cold tolerance of a Japanese maple that she was blinded to its growth habit.
+Nash remembers being so taken with the beautiful red foliage and excellent cold tolerance of Japanese maple that she was blinded to its growth habit.
 Nash planted the tree—a vertical grower—too close to her garage.
 “It’s now about 20 feet tall and requires regular pruning to keep limbs in check,” she admits.

 “I failed to leave enough wiggle room.”